6leetcode/6leetcode/questions/Algorithms/0606. Construct String from Binary Tree/README.md

 <pre>
 <strong>Input:</strong> root = [1,2,3,null,4]
 <strong>Output:</strong> &quot;1(2()(4))(3)&quot;
-Explanation: Almost the same as the first example, except we cannot omit the first parenthesis pair to break the one-to-one mapping relationship between the input and the output.
+<strong>Explanation:</strong> Almost the same as the first example, except we cannot omit the first parenthesis pair to break the one-to-one mapping relationship between the input and the output.
 </pre>

 <p>&nbsp;</p>